 The Draft Plan comprises a written statement and a series of maps that provide a graphic representation of the content of the written text.
 Where there is any discrepancy between the text and maps, the text shall take precedence.
 A Local Transport Plan forms part of the Draft Plan.
-The Draft Plan is accompanied by a number of additional supporting documents, including this SEA Environmental Report, which have informed the crafting of the Plan.
+The Draft Plan is accompanied by a number of additional supporting documents which have informed the crafting of the Plan.